Today we’re looking at Gisborne in New Zealand to discover everything it offers and the types of property you can get for your money.

 Gisborne is known for having some of the country’s best beaches and coastal scenery.

 Gisborne is an excellent option for people who want the best of both worlds in that they want to live rurally, and by the beach.
 Much of the region is untouched countryside, meaning you can find affordable plots with plenty of land and wonderful views.
-While it is a very rural spot, the region has all the amenities you need – supermarkets, speciality stores, cafes and a growing number of high end restaurants.
+While it is a very rural spot, the main city of Gisborne itself has all the amenities you need – supermarkets, speciality stores, cafes and a growing number of high-end restaurants.

 Gisborne is particularly well known for being the ‘Chardonnay Capital of New Zealand’.

 It’s certainly good news for any investors.
 Gisborne property prices were the highest nationwide in summer 2019, with median prices jumping up to $400,000.
 Interestingly, auction is a popular method of buying here, with as many as 40% of homes being sold by this method.